"I Wish My People Acted Like Me"

 The One Exception

-Here's the caveat worth naming: someday, you will need someone who thinks and acts like you.
-Someone to sit in the CEO seat when you're ready to step back - whether that's next quarter or ten years from now as part of an ownership transition.
+Here's the caveat worth naming: someday, you will need someone who thinks and acts more like you.
+Someone to sit in the CEO seat when you're ready to step back - whether that's next quarter or ten years from now.

 But even then, you only need one of them.